Around the Talkative Planet

 - Creative performances (5-minute slots for original short fiction, creative nonfiction, poetry, music, visual art, and other media on the symposium theme).
 Note that creative presentations will take place in the evening, after dinner.
 We cannot guarantee the availability of audio-visual equipment, so low-tech presentations are preferred.

 Please indicate for which type of presentation you are submitting your proposal.
 You are welcome to submit more than one abstract, but please do not submit the same one to multiple types of presentation.

 - Submit an abstract of under 300 words by Saturday, Nov.
 17th, 2018 (you can do this using the convenient web form below).

 - Indicate which type of presentation you would like this proposal to be considered for.
 Note that there are limited spaces available for each type.

-Creative Presentation proposals should provide a short description (fewer than 200 words) of the presentation – including genre, medium, technical requirements, and connection to the symposium’s theme – and should also include a sample of the creator’s original work in the same genre/medium.
+- For a creative performance, describe the genre, medium, and connection to the symposium’s theme and also email a sample of your other work in the same genre/medium.